ReadyTalk/jenkins-pipeline-dsl/dsl/README.md

 ##Jenkins Component DSL
-A set of abstractions around the jenkins-job-dsl project (from netflix) to provide modularity and conventions
+A set of abstractions around the jenkins-job-dsl project (from Netflix) to provide modularity and conventions

 Instead of providing syntactic sugar over the jenkins job XML, the component DSL